gnuradio/gr-governance/aoa.md

 In particular, it is the intent of the GNU Radio Organization to include other types of memberships, such as "supporting" or "passive" members, and to allow legal persons to become members, without voting rights.

-## 5. Organs of the Association

-The organs of the Association are:

-* the General Assembly and
-* the Board.

 ## 6. General Assembly